redbadger/awesome-badger/_posts/2021-12-07-plotting-fractals-in-webassembly.md

 This is certainly not large, but it was much larger than I expected given the simplicity of the task being performed.

-So as a matter of both curiosity and education, I set about re-implementing this program in WebAssembly Text (WAT) to see just how small I could get the program.
+So as a matter of both curiosity and education, I set about re-implementing this program in WebAssembly Text (WAT) to see just how small I could get it.

 The results are encouraging because the hand-crafted `.wasm` file is now about 150 times smaller - just 493 bytes...